 In addition to HIC-15, the maximum vector resultant acceleration of the head is considered.
 A maximum head acceleration that exceeds 70 g and is caused by contact between the head and a hard surface of the vehicle interior can result in lowering the head injury rating one level.
 If the maximum head acceleration occurs during the maximum HIC-15 interval, then only an otherwise good head/neck rating would be downgraded, to acceptable.
 If the maximum head acceleration occurs outside the maximum HIC-15 interval, then the head/neck rating would be downgraded one level regardless of the rating indicated by other measures on the head and neck.
+(However, if two distinct events caused head accelerations >70 g, the head/neck rating would be downgraded only one level.)
 This additional criterion for evaluating protection of the head is based on concern about moderate and serious injuries (AIS 2-3) to the face and weaker parts of the skull than are represented by the biomechanical data underlying the establishment of HIC.
 This is a particular concern when the high accelerations are caused by head impacts against hard structures with relatively small areas of contact, such as may occur when the back of a dummy's head hits the B-pillar or the face of the dummy contacts the steering wheel through the deflating airbag.
-Minimum force levels associated with face and skull fractures caused by blows with a small impactor (6.45 cm2 area) range from 670 to 4000 N (Schneider and Nahum, 1972).
+Minimum force levels associated with face and skull fractures caused by blows with a small impactor (6.45 cm area) range from 670 to 4000 N (Schneider and Nahum, 1972).
 These forces correspond to head accelerations of 15-90 g for the 4.5 kg head of the Hybrid III dummy used in Institute tests.
 This additional head evaluation criterion is similar to requirements of the Canadian Motor Vehicle Safety Regulations Standard 208, which limits test dummy head accelerations to less than 80 g in cars not equipped with airbags.

-Neck injury risk is evaluated primarily on the basis of N{ii}, neck tension force, and neck compression force, which are the same parameters used to evaluate compliance with the U.S. advanced airbag rule (NHTSA, 2000).
-The N{ii} is a linear combination of neck axial force (F_Z) and the bending moment about a lateral axis passing through the dummy's occipital condyle (M_Y) , as shown in Equation 1.
+Neck injury risk is evaluated primarily on the basis of Nii, neck tension force, and neck compression force, which are the same parameters used to evaluate compliance with the U.S. advanced airbag rule (NHTSA, 2000).
+The $N{ii}$ is a linear combination of neck axial force ( $F_Z$ ) and the bending moment about a lateral axis passing through the dummy's occipital condyle $(M{\rm Y})$ , as shown in Equation 1.
 The critical values against which the force and moment are compared depend on the direction of the applied loads, as shown in Table 2.
 An Nii value of 1.0 marks the border between an Institute rating of acceptable and marginal.
-According to the risk analysis published by NHTSA to support the supplemental notice of proposed rulemaking (Eppinger et al., 1999), an N{TE} (neck tension-extension) of 1.0 was estimated to represent a 30 percent risk of AIS 2 neck injury, a 22 percent risk of AIS 3 injury, an 18 percent risk of AIS 4 injury, and a 7 percent risk of an AIS 5 injury.
-Despite modest changes in the critical values used to calculate N{TE}, NHTSA has not updated these injury risk estimates.
-Risk assessments for the other load configurations (N{TF}, N{CE}, N{CF}) are not available because the data set on which N{ii} is based does not include them.
-Another analysis of the neck injury risk associated with an N{TE} value of 1.0 suggests a much lower risk of AIS 3+ neck injuries for subjects tensing their neck muscles in anticipation of a crash.
+According to a risk analysis published by NHTSA (Eppinger et al., 1999), an NTE (neck tension-extension) of 1.0 was estimated to represent a 30 percent risk of AIS 2 neck injury, a 22 percent risk of AIS 3 injury, an 18 percent risk of AIS 4 injury, and a 7 percent risk of an AIS 5 injury.
+Risk assessments for the other load configurations (NTF, NCE, NCF) are not available because the data set on which Nii is based does not include them.
+Another analysis of the neck injury risk associated with an NTE value of 1.0 suggests a much lower risk of AIS 3+ neck injuries for subjects tensing their neck muscles in anticipation of a crash.
 According to Mertz and Prasad (2000), this risk would be less than 1 percent.
 The actual risk of AIS 3+ neck injuries for a human the same shape and size as the Hybrid III dummy used in Institute tests and subjected to similar loads is probably between these estimates.